 - weblogs, including corporate and personal blogs

-- forums and discussion boards such as Yahoo!
-Groups or Google Groups
+- forums and discussion boards, such as Google Groups

-- any other websites that allow individual users or companies to publishing or share content with other users
+- any other websites that allow individual users or companies to publish or share content with other users

 Some channels may be more appropriate for a practice's or individual's business needs than others, particularly in relation to social networking.
-For further information see section 4 Online social networking
+For further information see section 4 on online social networking.

 3 Ethical obligations

-You must ensure that before you participate in social media activity, and throughout, that you adhere to the principles (see SRA Principles in the Legal status box above).
+You must ensure that before you participate in social media activity, and throughout, that you adhere to the SRA Principles.

 3.1 The solicitor-client relationship